 Instructions

-- Preheat the oven to 180C Fan.
+- Preheat the oven to 180C Fan/355F Fan (or 200C/400F if not fan).
 Generously butter a 23cm (9-inch) round springform tin with butter and line the base with non-stick baking paper.
 Set aside.

 - Melt the butter and chocolate together in a bowl.
 I usually do this in the microwave in 30 second bursts, stirring well each time until smooth.
 Or you can place in a heatproof bowl over a pan of "just" simmering water, ensuring the bottom of the bowl doesn’t come into contact with the water (or the chocolate will burn).